Select your PDF files, then in Safeguard Writer, create your PDF restrictions:

-Unlike useless Adobe permissions which can easily be removed in seconds, Safeguard PDF restrictions cannot be removed and are enforced regardless of where your PDFs reside.
+Unlike useless Adobe permissions, which can easily be removed in seconds, Safeguard PDF restrictions cannot be removed and are enforced regardless of where your PDFs reside.

 See ebook security to find out how to restrict PDF books from sharing and misuse.

 To stop a signed PDF from being printed or copied you need to apply PDF restrictions.
-Since Adobe PDF password restrictions can be easily removed (i.e. they are worthless) you should protect PDF files with PDF DRM software that does not use passwords to stop PDF printing, editing and copying.
+Since users can easily remove PDF password restrictions (i.e. they are worthless) you should protect PDF files with PDF DRM software that does not use passwords to stop PDF printing, editing, and copying.

-However PDF digital signatures are not as secure as you think – they can be bypassed or used in a manner that allows an attacker to add or change information in a digitally signed PDF document.
+However, PDF digital signatures are not as secure as you think – they can be bypassed or used in a manner that allows an attacker to add or change information in a digitally signed PDF document.

 If you use a PDF DRM system to send protected PDF files to others, there is no need to digitally sign those files since it encrypts them (a modified encrypted file will not open), and you can restrict editing and printing and copy/paste so that users can’t make changes.

 No, we only restrict access, edting, copying, sharing and printing of PDF files. if you want to restrict editing or access in PowerPoint for example, then you have to convert your presentation to PDF format.